jedisct1/rust-jwt-simple/README.md

 * Ed25519
   * `EdDSA`

-`jwt-simple` uses only pure Rust implementations, and compiled out of the box to WebAssembly/WASI.
+`jwt-simple` uses only pure Rust implementations, and can be compiled out of the box to WebAssembly/WASI.
 It is fully compatible with Fastly's _Compute@Edge_ service.

 ## Usage